 - Cortisone shots

-Resting your hand is wrist is recommended, however, if you work at a job that requires you to perform activities that flare your condition, resting can be difficult.
+Resting your hand wrist or recommended, however, if you work at a job that requires you to perform activities that flare your condition, resting can be difficult.
 Up until recently, surgical intervention was seen as the only real cure for carpal tunnel, but like any surgery, it comes with its risks and extensive recovery time.

 Surgery is usually recommended for patients who have tried other treatment methods and haven’t found significant relief.
 Many sufferers are reluctant to resort to surgery as their hand and wrist will be out of commission for weeks, even months which can put a major damper on your life and career.